ormi-fi/Ormi-Subgraph/README.md

 Queries (HTTP):     https://api.thegraph.com/subgraphs/name/schlagonia/ormi-finance
 Subscriptions (WS): wss://api.thegraph.com/subgraphs/name/schlagonia/ormi-finance

+To Use:
+-Need to run the build so it generates a subgraph.yaml -Update the config file for which chain you are using.
+Set any addresses that dont apply to address(0) -Manually update the scripts in package.json
-Prepare subgraph Scripts are manually set to network=Kovan and blockchain=ethereoum SLUG still needs to be adjusted in Scripts and deploy script updated to newest version -SG
+---Prepare subgraph Scripts are manually set to network=Kovan and blockchain=ethereom.
+Will need to update for other chains
+---SLUG still needs to be manually adjusted in Scripts to what subgraph is being used

 The Ormi Protocol subgraphs index data from the protocol smart contracts, and expose a GraphQL endpoint hosted by [The Graph](https://thegraph.com).